sorablaze11/TapSearch/README.md

 The given webapp can be further improve by adding phrase indexing. so that we can seach for phrases.<br />
 The search can be modified search that we can get all the paragraphs that contains the word the user has typed untill now.

-### Instructions to run locally as backend searver might crash.
+### Instructions to run locally as backend server might crash.
 1. Clone the repo.<br/>
 2. Install python and nodejs ig you dont have.<br/>
 3. At the project folder.
 Enter the below code to install all the libraries.<br/>